- September 01, 2021

 In this course, learners explore a broad range of trauma issues in the lives of individuals, families, children, and youth.
 Learners examine the role of the practitioner in assessing the indicators of trauma, providing support and referral, and engaging in self-care.
 Learners explore policies and practices through a trauma-informed framework.
 Learners explore how attitudes, values, and experiences affect perceptions and judgments when dealing with various types of trauma.

 This course examines correctional systems in Canadian society.
-The history of corrections, the role of corrections in contemporary society, and the interrelationships between the various components (including community-based corrections, correctional centres, and parole) will be covered.
-Correctional treatment and after care will be reviewed.
+Particular focus falls on the history of corrections, the role of corrections in contemporary society, and the interrelationship between the various components including community-based corrections, correctional centres, and parole.
+In addition, correctional treatment and after care will be reviewed.
+Emphasis will be placed on the formal and informal relationships which exist in correctional organizations and the relationships between staff and inmates in correctional centres.

 This course covers general aspects of Canadian law as it applies to the field of corrections, as well as Acts and Regulations specific to corrections.
 Expectations of correctional staff in light of the Charter of Rights and Criminal Code are reviewed, together with the application of common case law to corrections.
 Specific legislation covered in the course includes the Corrections and Conditional Release Act, the Prison and Reformatories Act, Provincial corrections act, FOIP, and Victimrelated legislation.
 Current legal issues in corrections will be explored.